MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 ## Downlaod & setup:
 First download the codeigniter project skeleton from the url: https://cutt.ly/j32ZnIT .
-Now extract and paste inside your server folder.
+Now extract and paste it inside your server folder.
 In this case I am using xampp.
-So, inside my htpdocs folder I just need to paste the folder.
+So, inside my htdocs folder I just need to paste the folder.
 After doing that go to your browser and visit this link: localhost/{what ever your folder name}.

 For coding, we will use VS Code.
 Open the project folder on VSC.

 ## Features:
-Before dive into coding let's talk about codeigniter's featrues.
+Before dive into coding, let's talk about some of codeigniter's featrues.
 It's MVC based, MVC means Model View and Controller.
-Model structure your data, controller handles those data and show via the view.
+Model structures your data, controller handles those data and show via an view.
 So simple, it's very popular design pattern used by many other frameworks.
 Codeigniter is very light weight and super fast.
 The core framework files typically take up less 2MB where laravel take up around 50mb of disk space.
 Here is the full features list in v3:
 - MVC
 - Light weight
 - Full featured database classes with support.